 Most interesting with regard to this particular specimen is that it is printed on vellum (or parchment), not paper, further blurring the lines between manuscript and printed books.
 Vellum, made from animal skins, was the preferred material for manuscript books during the middle ages, but as book production increased in the age of the printing press paper quickly supplanted vellum everywhere save for official documents and books of the highest quality.
 That Vostre and Pigouchet chose the expensive material of vellum shows both that they intended this work as one of luxury and that they believed the market demand was strong enough to support such a large capital outlay.
 Our example is incomplete, lacking eight leaves — a not-unusual state for such heavily used and yet still treasured books — but its later eighteenth-century chagrin binding is intact and in good shape.
 Perhaps most amazingly only five copies of this edition are thought to survive, of which ours is the only such example publicly held in the United States.

-We still need to do some work cataloguing and conserving this book, but once the book finds its forever home in our stacks it will be available for consultation in our reading room by students, faculty, and the general public alike.
+We still need to do some work cataloguing and conserving this book, but once it finds its forever-home in our stacks the tome will be available for consultation in our reading room by students, faculty, and the general public alike.
 Come by and take a look: while we can’t promise to replicate the joy of seeing this book emerge from its shipping container, we feel certain that its detailed illustrations, hand-colored initials, and fine parchment won’t disappoint!